thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 v2
 ```

-We assign each name a unique variable and those variables unique represent locations in memory, unlike `x`.
+We assign each name a unique variable and those variables represent unique locations in memory, unlike `x`.
-I don't love reading this code, but it's much easier for the computer to work with and I don't have to read it.
-Our compiler will produce this for us and we can stick to the named code.
+We no longer have to worry about stacks of scopes.
+We can shove every name in our program in a big `HashMap<Var, T>` without worry that shadowing will cause two names to overlap.
+And in fact, we'll do just that in name resolution.

 There's one more task we accomplish during name resolution, ensuring all our names are defined.
 It's perfectly legal to write: